-Learning Outcomes Assessment Criteria Indicative content The learner will: The learner can: 5.
-Know the marketing mix 5.1 Outline the elements of the 4Ps marketing mix Product - goods and services delivering value Price - influence on demand and competition Promotion - communication with customers and markets Place - route to market and physical location 5.2 Outline the elements of the extended marketing mix (7Ps) People - role in satisfying customers Process - influence on effective delivery Physical evidence - tangible elements of delivery 5.3 Identify the benefits of a co-ordinated marketing mix Synergy - building together components to produce a larger benefit Corporate focus - full understanding about the organisation and products offered Budget economies - multiple touch points to produce greater effect Clear brand image Competitive advantage 5.4 Examine how the marketing mix is used for meeting customer needs and wants Adaption of the mix to suit different customer requirements Emphasis of appropriate elements 6.
-Know how the marketing mix is applied in different contextual settings 6.1 Summarise the main marketing mix elements for Fast Moving Consumer Goods (FMCG) products Non-durable product Price and place importance Mass promotion Customer as consumer 6.2 Summarise the main marketing mix elements for business to business (B2B) contexts Price and negotiation Personal selling and trade promotion Relationships and service 6.3 State the marketing mix requirements in the not- for-profit sector Ideas and services rather than products Direct channel - dealing directly with customers/supporters Opportunity cost rather than price Emphasis on public relations 6.4 Summarise the main marketing mix elements for services Extended marketing mix Service quality
+Learning Outcomes The learner will: Assessment Criteria The learner can: Indicative content 5.
+Describe the concept and elements of the marketing mix 5.1 Outline the elements of the 4Ps marketing mix Product - goods and services delivering value Price - influence on demand and competition Promotion - communication with customers and markets Place - route to market and physical location 5.2 Outline the elements of the extended marketing mix (7Ps) People - role in satisfying customers Process - influence on effective delivery Physical evidence - tangible elements of delivery 5.3 Identify the benefits of a co-ordinated marketing mix Synergy - building together components to produce a larger benefit Corporate focus - full understanding about the organization and products offered Budget economies - multiple touch points to produce greater effect Clear brand image Competitive advantage 5.4 Examine how the marketing mix is used for meeting customer needs and wants Adaption of the mix to suit different customer requirements Emphasis of appropriate elements

+Learning Outcomes The learner will: Assessment Criteria The learner can: Indicative content 6.
+Know how the marketing mix is applied in different contextual settings 6.1 Summarise the main marketing mix elements for Fast Moving Consumer Goods (FMCG) products Non-durable product Price and place importance Mass promotion Customer as consumer 6.2 Summarise the main marketing mix elements for business to business (B2B) contexts Price and negotiation Personal selling and trade promotion Relationships and service 6.3 State the marketing mix requirements in the not- for-profit sector Ideas and services rather than products Direct channel - dealing directly with customers/supporters Opportunity cost rather than price Emphasis on public relations 6.4 Summarise the main marketing mix elements for services Extended marketing mixService quality